Constantin Brâncoveanu: Arrest and execution

 Such policies were eventually denounced to the Porte.
 Brâncoveanu was deposed from his throne by Sultan Ahmed III, and brought under arrest to Istanbul, where he was imprisoned in 1714 at the fortress of Yedikule (the Seven Towers).

 There he was tortured by the Ottomans, who hoped to locate the immense fortune he had supposedly amassed.
-He and his four sons were beheaded on the same day in August, together with Prince Constantin's faithful friend, grand treasurer Enache Văcărescu.
+He and his four sons were beheaded on the same day in August, together with Prince Constantin's faithful friend, grand treasurer Ianache Văcărescu.
 Most importantly, Constantin and his sons were asked to renounce Christianity and join the Islamic religion, which would pardon them from beheading.
 They chose to keep their Christian faith.

 According to his secretary, Anton Maria Del Chiaro, their heads were then carried on poles through the streets of Istanbul, an episode which caused a great unrest in the city.
 Fearing a rebellion, including from that of the Muslim population which was outraged by the injustice done to the Prince, his sons and his close friend, he ordered for the bodies to be thrown into the Bosporus.
 Christian fishermen took the bodies from the water, and buried them at the Halchi Monastery, in the city's vicinity.

 Death and sanctification in Eastern Orthodoxy

 The circumstances and facts of Constantin's death are recorded in history, and his sanctification is recognized by all Eastern Orthodox Churches.

 On 15 August 1714, the Feast of the Dormition, when Constantin Brâncoveanu was also celebrating his 60th birthday, he and his four sons and boyar Ianache Văcărescu were brought before Sultan Ahmed III of Turkey.
 Diplomatic representatives of Austria, Russia, France and England were also present.
-After all of his fortune has been seized, in exchange for the life of his family he was asked to renounce the Orthodox Christian faith.
+After all of his fortune had been seized, in exchange for the life of his family he was asked to renounce the Orthodox Christian faith.
 He reportedly said: "Behold, all my fortunes and all I had, I have lost!
 Let us not lose our souls.
 Be brave and manly, my beloved!
 Ignore death.
 Look at how much Christ, our Savior, has endured for us and with what shameful death he died.
 Firmly believe in this and do not move, nor leave your faith for this life and this world."
 After this, his four sons, Constantin, Ștefan, Radu and Matei and advisor Ianache were beheaded in front of their father.

-History also that the smallest child, Matei (12 years old) was so frightened after seeing the bloodbath and the heads of his three brothers that he started crying and asking his father to let him renounce Christianity and convert to Islam.
+It is also said that the smallest child, Matei (12 years old) was so frightened after seeing the bloodbath and the heads of his three brothers that he started crying and asking his father to let him renounce Christianity and convert to Islam.
 At that moment, Constantin Brâncoveanu said: "Of our kind none have lost their faith.
 It is better to die a thousand times than to leave your ancient faith just to live few more years on earth."
 Matei listened and offered his head.
 After Brâncoveanu himself was decapitated, their heads were impaled on javelins and displayed in a procession.
 Their bodies were left before the gate and later on thrown into the waters of the Bosphorus.